 necessary requirements for the BA.
 What

 do I do?

-Students in the Bachelor's/Master's program must complete all of the requirements for the Bachelor's degree, so you will need to work with your major and CAS Advisors to come up with a plan to complete your CAS degree.
+Students in the Bachelor's-Master's program must complete all of the requirements for the Bachelor's degree, so you will need to work with your major and school advisors to come up with a plan to complete your undergraduate degree requirements.

 I’m a senior who is

 In order to register for graduate classes as a Master's student you must first be formally admitted to GSAS.
 Once you receive and accept a formal offer of admission from GSAS, the matriculation process will begin.
 You will be able to register for the upcoming term once you have a "GSAS student" option in your Albert Student Center.
 It is important that you not register for graduate courses as an undergraduate student in your last semester--doing so will affect your graduation from CAS/GLS.
 Please note that very often you will not be matriculated into GSAS prior to registration week for the upcoming term.
 This generally will not impact your ability to register for graduate courses.

 AFTER MATRICULATING TO GSAS

 When will the 50% scholarship appear on my Financial Aid statement / Bursar's account?